Ballistët: 2010s

-On 23 May 2013, the Macedonian Cup final was abandoned late on Wednesday between Shkëndija and Teteks.
-The match was abandoned after 20 minutes for fear that the chants might ignite violence.
 The Shkëndija supporters booed the Macedonian national anthem, threw flares at the police and security as well as chanting "Ballisti Zakon", "UÇK" and other nationalistic rhetoric.
 Also and Macedonian fans of Teteks did the same against Albanians.
-The match between Teteks and Shkëndija was rescheduled for Sunday and the Macedonian Football Federation said it would be played in an empty stadium to avoid provocation.

 After Shkëndija's 5–0 victory over Teteks, Shkëlzen Meta, the leading captain of the Ballistët, handed over the reins to the young Isak Luma.

 On 19 October 2014, during the rivalry match against FK Vardar, The Ballistët held a large banner stating "They are cancer of Europe – UEFA do you need more?!" accompanied with a montage of pictures showing Serb hooligans involved in the Serbia vs England U-21 match, Italy vs Serbia match and the Serbia vs Albania match.
-The Ballistët are part of the TKZ ultras group that supports Albania in international football.
-In the next home game against FK Metalurg, the Ballistët, dissatisfied with the UEFA ruling of the cancelled Serbia vs Albania match, held banners stating "Dear Platinovic, They beat our players and won 3:0!
-We kill them in the return match and we get EURO 16 final spot??" along with chants against UEFA and Michel Platini.